vtex/styleguide/react/components/EXPERIMENTAL_Charts/LineChart/README.md

 - `tickLine`: If set true, axis tick lines will be drawn.
 - `axisLine`: If set true, axis line will be drawn.
-- `hide`: If set true, the axis do not display in the chart..
+- `hide`: If set true, the axis does not display in the chart.
 - `tick`: Renders a label of the axis.
 If you pass your component instance, it will receive the props needed to render the label, like the `x` and `y` position of the tick in the line axis, the `payload` which represents the data and the `fill` the label color.
 As you can see below: